Joalor64GH/BEAT-Engine/README.md

 * Discord Button
 * Twitter Button
 > ### Simplified Menu Option
-* This option was created for Low End Devices
+* This option was created for Low End Devices, Simplifies the Main Menu in order to decrease Loading times and improve performance
-* Also Works for better performance (+ Deactivaded Antialising and Active Low Quality Options)

 ## Xtras
 * Winning Icons